The Sandman: Worlds' End: "Cluracan's Tale"

-(#53) "Hob's Leviathan"
+"Hob's Leviathan"

 The third story, set in the early 20th century, is told by a girl who poses as a boy, Jim, to go to sea, and therefore may be inspired by the traditional folk song "The Handsome Cabin Boy".
 It concerns the difficulties presented by extraordinary truths, and reintroduces Hob Gadling, who appears in The Doll's House.
 Jim makes a voyage from Singapore to Liverpool, stopping in India, where Hob is presented as a guest on the ship, and persuades the captain to transport an Indian stowaway.
 The Indian tells a tale in which a king gives his wife a fruit conferring immortality; whereupon she gives it to her secret paramour, who gives it to a courtesan, who returns it to the king; whereafter the king abdicates, eats the fruit himself, and goes wandering.
 It is later implied that the stowaway is the king in disguise; this is confirmed in The Wake.
 Before the end of their journey, a massive leviathan appears and surrounds the ship in a terrible display, then disappears.
 Jim is eager to converse on the subject; but all the sailors refuse, and Hob himself dissuades Jim.
 The story ends with Hob revealing Jim's true identity and Jim learning that Hob owns the ship on which they travel.
 The story is penciled by Michael Zulli and inked by Dick Giordano.

-(#54) "The Golden Boy"
+"The Golden Boy"

-The fourth story is told to Brant alone by an Asian traveller, and depicts an alternate history in which U.S. President Richard Nixon is succeeded by Prez Rickard, who as President averts a war in the Middle East, solves the energy crisis and enforces social justice.
+The fourth story presents an alternative history in which U.S. President Richard Nixon is succeeded by Prez Rickard, who as president averts a war in the Middle East, solves the energy crisis and enforces social justice.
 Throughout the story he is haunted by "Boss Smiley", an immortal political boss presiding over Prez's world.
-In Prez's second term, a deranged woman wounds Prez and kills his new fiancée to gain the celebrity Ted Grant's attention (similar to John Hinckley, Jr.).
+In Prez's second term, a deranged woman wounds Prez and kills his new fiancée to gain the celebrity Ted Grant's attention (similar to John Hinckley Jr.).
 Prez finishes his term, retires to his hometown and eventually fades from public knowledge.
 After his death, Boss Smiley offers him an unsatisfying afterlife and Dream instead permits Prez to explore other alternate histories of America.
 Prez is herein made a Messiah figure for the American dream: young, idealistic, brilliant and transitory.
 His likenesses to Jesus Christ are demonstrated through parallels with stories from the Gospels, including events similar to Jesus's discussions with the temple elders or the temptation of Christ; and stories from other religious traditions such as Taoism are included.